Boiled Herring

 In Flanders, in 1917, a spy is suspected to have infiltrated the Allied lines.
 A sentry is posted at “the Gap” with orders not to let anyone through without a pass from the General.
 Before long, an officer by the name of Boyd Heron attempts to pass and is challenged by the sentry.

-This version (published in the Buchan Observer) has clearly been modified for a Scottish readership.
+The version published in the Buchan Observer has clearly been modified for a Scottish readership and expanded to fill his column.